maniaplanet/documentation/02.client/02.text-formatting/docs.md

 ## Resources

-- [Nickr](http://nickr.brun.pl/) is a Website to help you compose your custom nickname.
+- [TMU KrazyColors](http://kc.jfreu.com/) is a Website to help you compose your custom nickname.